Legacy of Excellence Award

 Overview

-This award celebrates an organization or association creates a lasting legacy through its leadership, advocacy, innovation, and service excellence — elevating nursing practice, advancing health equity, and strengthening health systems through sustained action and impact.
+This award celebrates an organization or association that creates a lasting legacy through its leadership, advocacy, innovation, and service excellence — elevating nursing practice, advancing health equity, and strengthening health systems through sustained action and impact.

 The Legacy of Excellence Award may be bestowed upon an organization, association, or institution that meets the following criteria:

-• Enduring Track Record: Demonstrated history of meaningful contributions that align with the CNA vision, mission and values and unites nurses to advance our profession, the health of Canadians, and a healthier environment and society.
+• Enduring track record: Demonstrated history of meaningful contributions that align with the CNA vision, mission and values, and unites nurses to advance our profession, the health of Canadians, and a healthier environment and society.

-Learn More
+Learn more

 For inquiries or to suggest a future nominee, please contact: